majestic53/libsono/src/ext/readme.md

 ###Library Routines

-Routines used to setup/teardown the library:
+Routines used to setup/teardown the library

 ####Initialize
 Initialize the library